useintegrate/.github/profile/README.md

 We are a team of experienced entrepreneurs and engineers who are passonate about simplifying the payment process for businesses.

-We understand the hassle of integrating multiple payment gateways into a product or business's backend and have created a solution to make the process seamless.
+We understand the hassle of integrating multiple payment gateways into a product or business's backend and are creating a solution to make the process seamless.

 What We Do
 -----------